nonabelian/sConnectome/README.md

 [![TeamCity CodeBetter](https://img.shields.io/teamcity/codebetter/bt428.svg)]()
 [![Coverage](https://cdn.rawgit.com/nonabelian/sConnectome/master/images/coverage-badge.svg)]()

-# Connectomes of Schizophrenic and Healthy Individuals
+# Brain Connectivity of Schizophrenic Individuals

 I investigate an fMRI dataset comparing healthy individuals to those diagnosed with schizophrenia.
-The current belief is that connectivity between functional components is significantly different in individuals with (or susceptible to) schizophrenia[1].
+The current belief is that connectivity between functional components, known as a 'connectome', is significantly different in individuals with (or susceptible to) schizophrenia[1].
 There are two main motivations for this project.

 The first is to look for functioning neurological processes that may indicate illness or susceptibility to illness -- schizophrenia, in our case